About the School of Social Work and Family Sciences

 This commitment builds upon The University of Akron's Vision 2020, which identifies key Strategic Pathways to Success, including The Akron Experience: Academic & Inclusive Excellence, which states: "We will achieve academic and inclusive excellence through a commitment to enhance diversity in all academic programs and create targeted learning pathways that result in a remarkable university experience for each student.
 So-called traditional and non-traditional students, included working adults and veterans, will have a comprehensive and transformative learning experience through focused and deliberate programming..."

-The School of Social Work's undergraduate program reflects this commitment in our learning environment including:
+The School of Social Work and Family Science's undergraduate program reflects this commitment in our learning environment including:

 - our curriculum;

 - the selection of field education settings and their clientele;

 - the composition of our field advisory committee;

 - educational and social resources;